-I believe the hard work of therapy will result in the reward of growth and clarity.
+We believe the hard work of therapy will result in the reward of growth and clarity.

+Life throws challenges at us that we never expected or asked for.
 Relationships take work.
 Marriage is not easy.
 Families will run into hurdles.
 You are not weak for seeking help and, in fact, it takes great strength to realize that and take the first step.

-About Me | Kara Smith, LCMFT
+Kara Smith, LCMFT and Practice Owner

 Since 2002, I have been working with families and couples to help them strengthen bonds, heal, and grow.
 I am passionate about helping clients thrive and assisting them during difficult times.

-The family is a core component of our society and the unity of the couple guiding that family is integral to the family’s health and to the well being of its members.
+As a family therapist, I am comfortable guiding adolescents and their families through some of the most serious crises a family can face such as drug addiction, self-injury, school refusal, and separation/divorce.
 I also have significant experience working with individuals who are struggling with relationships, depression, and difficult life transitions.
-Training as a couples and family therapist fully prepares clinicians to provide excellent individual therapy.
+Training as a couple and family therapist fully prepares clinicians to provide excellent individual therapy.

 I consider myself an easy-going, light-hearted therapist who offers a welcoming and safe space for clients to explore their concerns.
 At the same time, I do not mince words about how challenging the therapeutic process can be for a client – but I will support you through the hard work because with effort comes the reward of growth and clarity.